tc39/proposal-extractors/README.md

 This proposal would adopt (and continue to align with) the behavior of _Custom Matchers_ from the Pattern Matching proposal:

-- A _Custom Matcher_ is a regular ECMAScript Object value with a `[Symbol.matcher]` method that accepts a single argument and returns a _Match Result_.
+- A _Custom Matcher_ is a regular ECMAScript Object value with a `[Symbol.customMatcher]` method that accepts a single argument and returns a _Match Result_.
 - A _Match Result_ is a regular ECMAScript Object value with a `matched` property whose value is a Boolean, and a `value` property whose value will be destructured by the relevant Extractor pattern.
-- `Symbol.matcher` is a built-in Symbol value.
+- `Symbol.customMatcher` is a built-in Symbol value.

 # Relation to Pattern Matching